Characteristics of the breed

-Fur consists of short but soft and silky hair.
-The natural coloration of Tonkinese is uniform sable brown, but there are also champagne, platinum and blue cats… Within the breed there have been 12 color variations classed in all.
+The fur consists of short but soft and silky hair.
+The natural coloration of Tonkinese is uniform sable brown, but there are also champagne, platinum and blue cats… Within the breed, there have been 12 color variations classed in all.

 They need company so they should not be left alone for a longer time.
 If owners spend their whole days out, it would be a good idea to ask someone close to take care of the cat or get another one, or even to get a dog.

 Similar to the Siamese, Tonkinese cats are very active and intelligent.
 They are fond of jumping off high seats and being carried.

 Moreover, they love various games that stimulate the mind, i.e., any cat riddles.
 You can teach them to walk on a leash if they are eager to do it.
 They also can learn many tricks.